What is a CV summary? (& example to copy and paste)

-If you’re writing a sales associate CV, look at this CV personal summary example for ideas:
+If you’re writing a sales CV, gain ideas from this CV personal summary example:

 Crafting a receptionist CV?
 Write something along these lines and your CV is sure to impress: